We’ve all heard the adage “an ounce of prevention is worth a pound of cure.”

 Preventive care prevents disease, injury, or illness, rather than treating a condition after it has happened or worsened.
 The goal of preventive care is to help people stay healthy.

-Oftentimes, providers are able to catch diseases early through preventive care.
+Oftentimes, providers can detect diseases early through preventive care.

 Sanford Health offers a plethora of types of preventive care, including: